lwray-renesas/rltos/README.md

 - On insert, sort the lists according to their sorting value (head = smallest number).
 - Include a priority metric, used currently only to order the list, not in the scheduling algorithm.
 - Write sleep function and make use of idle task list in the scheduler.
-- Integrate [Cppcheck](https://cppcheck.sourceforge.io/) in both unit tests and rlots main code (for each port).
+- Integrate [Cppcheck](https://cppcheck.sourceforge.io/) in both unit tests and rltos main code (for each port).

 ## TODO
 - Implement event_flags